paulius-se/Tunnel/README.md

 kb, mb, gb - number kilobytes, megabytes or gigabytes computer is allowed to download from an addresses using IP packets. s, m, h - number of seconds, minutes or hours computer is allowed to access specified addresses using TCP protocol.

+Lower rule in the list overwrites previous one for same address.

 # Build